MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-external-provider.md

 Create a PEM file with a 2048-bit RSA key and upload it to the key value store in your external key provider.

-For example, the key file may be added to the KV store in Hashicorp Vault at path *bdc-encryption-secret* and the name of the secret can be rsa2048.
+For example, the key file might be added to the KV store in Hashicorp Vault at path *bdc-encryption-secret* and the name of the secret can be rsa2048.

 ### Customize and deploy the integration application on Big Data Clusters